Wearing a knit tucked into your pants: instructions – CDL#99

 For example, Hast shows his pieces in exactly this configuration:

-blue pants shirt
+blue shirt pants

-Dress shirt = in pants
+Dress shirt = tucked into pants

 beige sweater gray pants

-Sweater = out of pants
+Pull = out of pants

-white polo shirt blue pants
+white polo blue pants

 Polo = out of pants

-red tshirt blue pants
+red t-shirt blue pants

 T-shirt = out of pants